G29T/Item-Manager/README.md

 ## Layout Considerations

 Currently, when the screen size changes, the layout adapts, and components may shift positions based on the screen size.
-However, there is still room for improvement in terms of accessibility and styling to ensure that all screen size scenarios are effectively covered.
+However, there is still room for improvement in terms of accessibility and styling to ensure that all scenarios are effectively covered.

 ## Responsive Design for Small Screens